 THE BASICS OF BREAST AUGMENTATION SURGERY

 The physician will make an incision, position the implant into the desired placement, and then stitch together the skin where the incision was made.
-There are three variables that can determine the results and success of surgery: type of implant, site of incision and placement of implant.
+There are three variables that can determine the results and success of surgery: type of implant, site of incision and placement of the implant.

-After surgery you will experience some pain, bruising, and swelling.
+After surgery, you will experience some pain, bruising, and swelling.
 The extent varies for every patient, but incision and placement site can be contributing factors.
 There will be scaring from the incision, and some slight bleeding usually happens for the first few days.
 Heavy exercise should be avoided for several weeks based on your doctor’s recommendation.
 Return to daily activities or work can usually happen days to weeks after surgery.
 Your surgeon will guide you through this release to activities.